EBIvariation/vcf-validator/docs/developer-guide.md

 update LIBRARY_PATH as shown below
   'export LIBRARY_PATH=$LIBRARY_PATH:<path to required library's libpath>'

-The role of Ragel and ODB in this project is explained further below.
+The role of Ragel in this project is explained further below.

 ## Code structure